 It was later released, again in 1982, by Evans’s own start-up ‘New Generation Software‘, which become well known for 3D games (none of which ever eclipsed the splendour of ‘3D Monster Maze‘).

-The game takes place in a randomly generated 16 x 18 cell maze, where a Tyrannosaurus Rex ‘lies in wait‘ for you (I mean come on.. ..3D and a T. Rex!.. ..what more could a young gamer want in the early 80’s?).
+The game takes place in a randomly generated 16 x 18 cell maze (although when playing the game it seems much bigger), where a Tyrannosaurus Rex ‘lies in wait‘ for you (I mean come on.. ..3D and a T. Rex!.. ..what more could a young gamer want in the early 80’s?).

 Once you start moving the hunt is on.. ..the closer you get to the monster, the more active he becomes.. ..until ‘you hear footsteps approaching‘ and ‘he has seen you‘.
 When you see the words ‘run he is beside/behind you‘, you almost jump out of your skin!.. ..all of this on a Sinclair ZX81!
 You can outrun the monster, but panic and the infamous lack of response from the keyboard usually meant you were ‘a gonner‘!

 Points depend upon how many steps you had taken.
-When the game ends, you can either appeal your sentence to ‘roam the maze forever‘, or continue the last maze.
+If you are captured by the dinosaur, you can either appeal your sentence to ‘roam the maze forever‘, or continue the last maze.
 If you appeal, a randomize statement either sends you back to the same maze or it resets the computer, you have a 50:50 chance of either of these scenarios.